 During our first session, there will be a bunch of questions to get to know you better.
 We'll start talking about treatment goals and get to know what's most important to you so that therapy can be successful.

-Theresa is passionate about working with individuals who struggle with eating disorders/disordered eating body image issues, anxiety, depression, and OCD.
+Theresa is passionate about working with individuals who struggle with eating disorders/disordered eating body image issues, anxiety, depression, grief/loss, and OCD.
 Theresa also works with couples and families.
 She uses CBT and exposure interventions.
-Theresa will be trained in DBT by Behavioral Tech.
+Theresa has experience using DBT with her clients.

 We love getting to know our clients deeply, we find it to be so important to listen and be present to what you’re saying in the moment so that we can work through it together.
 You can read more specifically about modes of therapy in about them services pages and get a sense of each therapist from their bios under 'Meet The Team' page.